KayEss/AnimRay/README.md

 You'll need a recent Ubuntu, or at least a recent clang.
 You will probably need to make sure you have the following:

-    sudo apt-get install clang freeglut3-dev libglew-dev
+    sudo apt install build-essential clang

 Then you can build a sample test scene:

-    git clone git@github.com:KayEss/AnimRay.git
+    git clone --recursive git@github.com:KayEss/AnimRay.git
     cd AnimRay
-    git flow init -d
-    ./build

-You should now have a `dist/bin` folder which contains a simple renderer.
-You can generate an image using
+There is a script that can be used to set up some builds using GCC and Clang:

+    ./config-builds

+And then you can build and install:

+    ninja -C build.tmp/clang-release install/strip

-    dist/bin/animray out.tga 600 400
+    dist/clang-release/bin/animray out.tga 600 400 -sp 100

 You'll now have an image you can open in an image viewer.